 When you have your pacemaker /ICD implanted you will need to inform your insurer of your change of circumstances.
 As far as I am aware if you don’t notify them of this change you are not legally covered.
 At the same time check to see if travel insurance covers skiing with your pacemaker or ICD.

 Skiing and snowboarding are usually covered as an add-on to your policy under “winter sports”.
 Once you have notified the insurance company, make sure you obtain a copy of the updated policy.

-After getting my pacemakers and ICD implanted my annual policy was not vailed anymore.
+My policy was not vailed anymore, after my pacemakers and ICD implant.
 The insurer cancelled the existing policy and paid out the duration, which was fine.

 ⇒ Les Menuires ski resort is a great suggestion for skiing with your pacemaker / ICD.